Deltares/oss/docker/README.md

 able to connect to the database.

 ### Host
-Add `oss.portal` to your hosts file.
+Add the below entries to your hosts file.
 ```
+127.0.0.1	keycloak
-127.0.0.1    oss.portal
+127.0.0.1	liferay
 ```

 ### Database and document library backup restore
-Place database backup file with name `liferay.sql` in `docker/mariadb/docker-entrypoint-initdb.d/`. \
+Both the Keycloak container and the Liferay container are initialized using a restore of a previous database dump.
+These dump files can be found and overwritten in the following location:

+ `dump-liferay.sql` in `docker/resources/`
+ `dump-keycloak.sql` in `docker/resources/`

 Place document library backup in `docker/liferay/data`

-Note: Database and document library backups are not versioned in git due to their weight.
-The suggested way to get a starting backup is from the test environment.
+!!
+Please do not update the database dump files to GITHUB !!

 ### Deployment
 Refer to [deployment](deployment.md)